cmk/lambda-calculus/slides.md

 #Challenge

 For fun try and prove that the Y-combinator can be expressed in terms of the S and K combinators: Y=SSK(S(K(SS(S(SSK))))K)

 ---

+It's easy to think that lambda calculus is not much more than a bizarre, impractical form of abstract math, but it is absolutely foundational to programming.

+It provides a theoretical basis for functional programming as well as a rich set of simple, practical abstractions.

+Good abstractions are hard to come by; there seems to be an inverse relationship between simplicity and ease, so the plain but powerful lambda is an indispensable tool to the programmer.

+---